microsoft/aed-blockchain-learn-content/README.md

 ### Module: Learn how to deploy to Ethereum networks

+1. Introduction
-1. What is Ethereum
+1. Overview of public Ethereum networks (mainnet, testnet)
-2. Types of networks
+1. Overview of private Ethereum networks (development, consortium)
-3. Exercise: Connect to a network
+1. Exercise: Connect to a test network and use the faucet
-4. Exercise: Deploy to a network
+1. Exercise: Deploy to a network
-5. Knowledge check
+1. Knowledge check
-6. Summary
+1. Summary

 **Status:** Planning

+### Module: Create a bank smart contract with exchange rate

+1. Introduction
+2. Use advanced Solidity data structures
+3. Understand how oracles work in blockchain
+4. Exercise: TBD
+5. Exercise: TBD
+6. Knowledge check
+7. Summary

+**Status:** On hold

 ## Contributing